koenrane/KR-new-site/content/physiology.md

 ## Nostrils have no direct scent receptors

 Odorants are actually just detected at the olfactory epithelium, whereas I'd thought there were detectors directly in my nostrils.
+Hence, you can't smell as well when you have a stuffy nose.

 ![A diagram showing a flower's aromatic particles enter the nose and trigger a patch on top of the sinus.
 That patch is the olfactory epithelium.](https://assets.turntrout.com/static/images/posts/epithelium.avif)